wdawson/okta.github.io/_source/_posts/2018-07-27-build-crud-app-in-aspnet-framework-webapi-and-angular.md

 As you can see, we have standard property for unique identifier - Id, which will be picked up by Entity Framework and used as primary key.
 We need Value to store our trackings and Description to associate a name with it.
 We will also use `MeasuredAt` to indicate when we measured our sugar level.

-Le''s create our `ApplicationDbContext` class, inside of new folder called `Data`.
+Let's create our `ApplicationDbContext` class, inside of new folder called `Data`.
 It will be pretty simple:

 ```cs
 using System.Data.Entity;